anchore/grype/test/quality/README.md

 ./gate.py --image docker.io/anchore/test_images@sha256:808f6cf3cf4473eb39ff9bb47ead639d2ed71255b75b9b140162b58c6102bcc9
 ```

-After iterating on all the changes we need using `yardstick label explore`, we're now ready to commit changes.
+After iterating on all the changes we need using `yardstick label explore`, we're now ready to commit the changes.
 Since
-we're using `git submodules`, we need to do two steps:
+we're using `git submodules`, we need to complete two steps:
 1. get the changes merged to the `vulnerability-match-labels` repository `main` branch
 2. update the submodule in this repository